harvester/harvesterhci.io/kb/2024-02-19/booting_harvester_via_iscsi_ibt.md

 The the node should operate normally now **but** the kernel boot argument changes will not be preserved across a reboot unless you perform the next step.

-## Permanently edit the GRUB configuration file
+### 5. Permanently edit the GRUB configuration file.

 At this point you need to preserve these boot argument changes.